Skip to main content

 Climate And Weather

 Los Alerces has a cold oceanic climate with extraordinarily high precipitation on the Andean slopes.
 Western-facing slopes near the Chilean border receive 3,000–4,000 mm of annual rainfall, sustaining the ancient alerce forests.
 The eastern slopes in the rain shadow receive considerably less.
 Summer (December–March) offers mild temperatures of 15–22°C with long days and mostly clear skies.
 Winter brings heavy snowfall above 800 m, with temperatures dropping well below freezing.
-Strong westerly winds (the 'Roaring Forties') batter the western slopes year-round.
+Strong westerly winds batter the western slopes year-round.
 The park's exceptional moisture creates the lush, mossy character of its ancient forests and sustains the waterways connecting the lakes.

 Human History

 Mapuche and Tehuelche peoples have inhabited the Patagonian Andes for centuries, using the forests, lakes, and rivers of the region.
 The alerce tree was used by indigenous communities for construction and canoe building due to its rot-resistant timber.
 European and Chilean settlers arrived in the late 19th and early 20th centuries.
-The alerce was intensively logged throughout Patagonia in the 19th and early 20th centuries—its highly prized, durable wood was used for shingles (tejuelas) throughout Chile and Argentina.
+The alerce was intensively logged throughout Patagonia in the 19th and early 20th centuries — its highly prized, durable wood was used for shingles (tejuelas) throughout Chile and Argentina.
 This logging pressure was one of the primary motivations for the park's creation.
 Small farming communities established themselves in the river valleys adjacent to the park.

 Park History